open-mmlab/mmdetection/docs/en/faq.md

 - "RuntimeError: Expected to have finished reduction in the prior iteration before starting a new one"

   1. This error indicates that your module has parameters that were not used in producing loss.
 This phenomenon may be caused by running different branches in your code in DDP mode.
-  2. You can set `find_unused_parameters = True` in the config to solve the above problems(but this will slow down the training speed.
+  2. You can set `find_unused_parameters = True` in the config to solve the above problems, but this will slow down the training speed.
-  3. You can get the name of those unused parameters with `optimizer_config = dict(type='OptimizerHook', detect_anomalous_params=True))` in `optimizer_config` of config.
+  3. You can get the name of those unused parameters with `detect_anomalous_params = True`.
 Note `detect_anomalous_params = True` will slow down the training speed, so it is recommended for debugging only.

 - Save the best model

-  It can be turned on by configuring `checkpoint = dict(type='CheckpointHook', interval=1, save_best='auto'),`.
+  It can be turned on by configuring `default_hooks = dict(checkpoint=dict(type='CheckpointHook', interval=1, save_best='auto'),`.
 In the case of the `auto` parameter, the first key in the returned evaluation result will be used as the basis for selecting the best model.
 You can also directly set the key in the evaluation result to manually set it, for example, `save_best='mAP'`.

 ## Evaluation